gadingnst/jekyll-starter-blog/README.md

 3. Commit files and push to development branch.

+4. Or you can use automation deploy with `./deploy.sh`

 #### How to run server in local for development
 run `npm start` or `bundle exec jekyll server --host=[IP ADDR]`

+---
 Copyright © 2019 by Sutan Gading Fadhillah Nasution